County Route 531 (New Jersey): Route description

-The two legs of CR 531 eventually reach US 22.
+The two legs of CR 531 eventually reach the interchange with US 22.
 Watchung Avenue and Somerset Street provide right-in/right-out access to both sides of US 22, however for through traffic along CR 531, an overpass located between the two legs of the route is used to cross US 22.
 Heading northwest, the two legs of CR 531 come together and the road heads through a water gap formed by Stony Brook through the First Watchung Mountain towards Watchung.
 In the center of the borough, CR 531 and CR 527 intersect at the Watchung Circle.
-CR 531 and CR 527 share a brief concurrency along Valley Road to the northeast of the circle before breaking off onto Hillcrest Road.
-This road heads north into Warren Township where it has an interchange with I-78 at its exit 40.
-The road reaching its northern terminus at CR 512 in Long Hill Township, Morris County within the community of Gillette.
+CR 531 and CR 527 share a brief concurrency along Valley Road to the northeast of the circle before breaking off onto Hillcrest Road while CR 527 continues east-northeast on Valley Road.
+This road heads north into Warren where it has an interchange with I-78 at its exit 40.
+CR 531 turns northwest to continue on Hillcrest Road and crosses the Passaic River into Long Hill, Morris County.
+The road reaches its northern terminus at the intersection of Valley Road (CR 512) in the community of Gillette, where CR 638 continues north on Mountain Avenue.